karimra/gnmic/docs/user_guide/gnmi_server.md

 ## Set RPC

-This gNMI server supports the gNMI `Set` RPC.
+This `gNMI` server supports the gNMI `Set` RPC, it allows a client to run a single `Set` RPC against multiple targets.

-Just like in the case of `Get` RPC, the server relies on the `Prefix.Target` field to select the target(s) to relay the received SetRequest to.
+Just like in the case of `Get` RPC, the server relies on the `Prefix.Target` field to select the target(s) against which it will run the `Set` RPC.

-If `Prefix.Target` is left empty or is equal to `*`, a Set RPC is performed for all known targets.
+If `Prefix.Target` is left empty or is equal to `*`, a Set RPC is performed against all known targets.
 The received SetRequest is cloned, enriched with each target name and sent to the corresponding destination.

 Comma separated target names are also supported and allow to select a list of specific targets to send the Set RPC to.